Skip to main

 University-wide Navigation

 Digital Tools for Student Engagement (feat.
-Perusall and Lucid)
+Lucid)

 Explore how digital tools like Perusall and Lucid can foster active, collaborative student engagement through shared annotation, visual thinking, and interactive learning that extend beyond traditional discussion formats adaptable to multiple teaching modalities and contexts.